What is cannabis/marijuana?

 Cannabis as a plant can be used for different things, and most of those uses are illegal.
 Hemp is made from the stalks of the cannabis plant, contains very low levels of THC, and is legal.
-Recreational marijuana is illegal and comes from the flowering buds of the cannabis plant, which has a high level of THC.
+Recreational marijuana is illegal.
+It comes from the flowering buds of the cannabis plant, which has a high level of THC.
 These flowers are often dried and smoked, or crushed to create a fine powder, or turned into oil.

 Synthetic marijuana is also called "spice" or "K2," and it is a drug created in a lab, designed to mimic the effects of the chemicals found in cannabis.
-It is not derived at all from the cannabis plant, but recreational use of most forms of synthetic marijuana is also illegal.
+It is not from the cannabis plant, but recreational use of most forms of synthetic marijuana is also illegal.
 Synthetic cannabis has been sold by some gas stations and convenience stores.
 Despite the fact that this product is sold at a retail establishment, it may still be illegal to possess.